danielrmt/dash-arima-simulator/README.md

-This is an web app using [Dash](https://dash.plotly.com/) and [Statsmodels](https://www.statsmodels.org/) to help people understant ARIMA Time Series.
+This is an web app using [Dash](https://dash.plotly.com/) and [Statsmodels](https://www.statsmodels.org/) to help people understand ARIMA Time Series.